-Many people will tell you that you should always have a building inspections completed before purchasing a home, but what exactly does that entail?
-There is often a bit of mystery surrounding around what exactly building inspectors do/ look for/ document during a home inspection – so let’s break it down for you.
+Many people will tell you that you should always have a building inspection completed before purchasing a home, but what exactly does that entail?
+There is often a bit of mystery surrounding what exactly building inspectors do/ look for/ document during a home inspection – so let’s break it down for you.

 How long will the home inspection take?